 This notification is pursuant to the Asbestos Hazard Emergency Response Act (AHERA).
-The 2016/17 school year may include asbestos management activities at all the District schools and sites.
+The 2020/21 school year may include asbestos management activities at all the District schools and sites.
 Abatement of asbestos will normally occur after school hours unless impractical or in case of an emergency.

-The Fullerton Joint Union High School District (District) contracts with certified abatement contractors for hazardous materials abatement, environmental assessments, consulting services, and oversight for the 2016/17 school year.
+The Fullerton Joint Union High School District (District) contracts with certified abatement contractors for hazardous materials abatement, environmental assessments, consulting services, and oversight for the 2020/21 school year.

-The Asbestos AHERA Plan for the District was updated in 2015 and is located at the District Service Center and each school site has their inventory notebook in the Principal's office.
+The Asbestos AHERA Plan for the District is located at the District Service Center and each school site has their inventory notebook in the Principal's office.
 The notebook may be viewed, without cost or restriction, during normal working hours.
 Copies can be obtained within ten days of written notification to the Superintendent's Office.